 Have you ever wanted to make homemade dog food or give your dog a human treat?
 If you’re not sure what they can eat check out this list of human foods dogs can and can not eat before deciding what to make them.

 Human Foods Dogs Can Eat and Not Eat

-We don’t feed our dogs table scraps by no means, but a little fruit or veggie sure do the trick when they are begging in the kitchen.
+We don’t feed our dogs table scraps by any means, but a little fruit or veggie sure does the trick when they are begging in the kitchen.
 Listen, I eat a half of an avocado almost every day, and I know I’ve dropped some on the floor before.
 Did you know that avocado is on the “not eat” list?
 I had no idea.
 See why below.

 Human Food Dogs Can Eat

 Check out this healthy homemade recipe for your dogs CAN EAT – Tropical-Flavored Popsicles (perfect summer treat for kids too)